 The most direct way to learn Buddhism is to read and live the Pali suttas which contain some of the oldest records we have of the Buddha's teaching.
-As we search these scriptures, we will discover ourselves amidst their stories, teachings and practices, and even take a first step towards spiritual awakening.
+As we search the Scripture, we will discover ourselves amidst their stories, teachings and practices, and even take a first step towards spiritual awakening.

-This series will also help you learn and master the Pali Canon: to locate suttas, teachings and stories, and have an idea of how suttas are transmitted and translated.
+This series will also help you learn and master the Pali Canon: to locate suttas, teachings and stories, and have an idea of how Suttas are transmitted and translated.
 Wherever feasible, comparative studies are made between the Pali, Sanskrit and Chinese (Āgama) versions of the suttas.
 If you can read this message, you are ready to study the Sutta translations.
-No deep knowledge of Buddhism is needed.
-[For 20 reasons for the SD series, see flier.]
+No deep knowledge of Buddhism is needed, for it truly begins here.
+[For 20 reasons for the SD translation series, see flier.]